shippify/Prestashop-Shippify/README.md

     3. Enter an E-mail for support contact if something unexpected happened.
     4. Select the zone for shippify to operate in.

-2. Configure Shippify on Carrier:
-    1. Go to the **Shipping** -> **Carriers** tab.
-    2. Select the Shippify Carrier.
-    3. Go to the **Shipping locations and costs** tab.
-    4. Select the zones for shippify to operate in.

-3. You are ready to go!
+2. You are ready to go!

 ## How it works ##